kubernetes-sigs/cluster-api-provider-aws/docs/roleassumption.md

 ### Glossory

+* Management cluster - The cluster that runs in AWS and is used to create target clusters in different AWS accounts
-* Target Account - The account where the cluster is created
+* Target account - The account where the target cluster is created
-* Source Account - The AWS account where the CAPA controller runs.
+* Source account - The AWS account where the CAPA controllers for management cluster runs.

-## Assumptions
+## Goals
 1. The CAPA controllers are running in an AWS account and you want to create the target cluster in another AWS account.
 2. This assumes that you start with no existing clusters.

 ## High level steps

-1. Creating a bootstrap/management cluster in AWS - This can be done by running the phases in clusterctl
+1. Creating a management cluster in AWS - This can be done by running the phases in clusterctl
     * Uses the existing provider components yaml
 2. Setting up cross account IAM roles
 3. Deploying the KIAM server/agent
 4. Create the target cluster (through KIAM)
     * Uses different provider components with no secrets and annotation to indicate the IAM Role to assume.

-## 1. Creating the bootstrap cluster in AWS
+## 1. Creating the management cluster in AWS
-Using clusterctl command we can create a new cluster in AWS which in turn will act as the bootstrap cluster to create the target cluster(in a different AWS account.
+Using clusterctl command we can create a new cluster in AWS which in turn will act as the management cluster to create the target cluster(in a different AWS account.
 This can be achieved by using the phases in clusterctl to perform all the steps except the pivoting.
-This will provide us with a bare-bones functioning cluster that we can use as a bootstrap cluster.
+This will provide us with a bare-bones functioning cluster that we can use as a management cluster.
-To begin with follow the steps in this [getting started guide] https://github.com/kubernetes-sigs/cluster-api-provider-aws/blob/master/docs/getting-started.md to setup the environment except for creating the actual cluster.
+To begin with follow the steps in this [getting started guide](https://github.com/kubernetes-sigs/cluster-api-provider-aws/blob/master/docs/getting-started.md) to setup the environment except for creating the actual cluster.
 Instead follow the steps below to create the cluster.

 create a new cluster using kind for bootstrapping purpose by running: